S3quence5/CC103-FinalProject-CS1206-Team5/README.md

+QuickCare: Clinic Patient Management System
-Designed to help clinics manage their patients in a more organized and efficient way in real life
+- Designed to help clinics manage their patients in a more organized and efficient way in real life